NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-dotnet-cli.md

     dotnet add package Newtonsoft.Json
     ```

-3. After the command completes, look at the solution or project file to make sure the package was installed.
+3. After the command completes, look at the project file to make sure the package was installed.

-   For example, in Visual Studio, you can open the `.csproj` file to see the added reference:
+   You can open the `.csproj` file to see the added reference:

     ```xml
    <ItemGroup>